kekland/lapisdb/README.md

 Right now, I **do not recommend** you to try and download the code - because it is still incomplete.
 When the project will be ready for usage, I will upload it to **NPM**.

-## ❓ Why in the world I need another database?
+## ❓ Why in the world do I need another database?

 During my experience writing **backend services**, I often cannot find a database that is both **fast** and **easy** to use.